allyourbankarebelongtous/pleb-vpn/README.md

 YEARLY - Every 1st day of the year at 00:00:00 UTC

 Use VIEW to view your currently scheduled payments.
-Here's an example of me paying myself a bunch of times for testing purposes from both LND and Core Lightning:
+Here's an example of me paying myself a bunch of times for testing purposes from both LND and Core Lightning with test messages:
 ![ViewPayments](pictures/veiwpayments.png)

 Use DELETE to get rid of a payment.
 Here's what that looks like: